Dining Outside With The Family: Seattle Area Top Al Fresco Spots

 Dining outside is one of the great pleasures: the food tastes better, the drinks more refreshing, and the fact that the kids are running around seems a little less problematic.
 When hunger strikes, here are some of our favorite choices for kid-friendly al fresco dining.

 Humble Pie has been serving stellar wood-fired artisanal pizza and local brews since opening its doors in 2013.
 This Central District favorite focuses on environmental sustainability, and uses organic and hyper-local ingredients wherever possible.
 The menu offers a dozen huge pies to choose between, from a classic margherita to pulled pork and Beecher’s Flagship.
 The large patio has plenty of picnic table seating, and kids love to watch the chickens in the nearby coops.
-525 Rainier Avenue South, Seattle, humblepieseattle.com.
+525 Rainier Ave.
+S., Seattle, humblepieseattle.com.

 Agua Verde, one of Seattle’s most iconic outdoor eating experiences, offers Baja-style Mexican fare with knockout views of Portage Bay.
-This casual waterfront spot makes all of their food from scratch daily, and their house-made salsas are out of this world.
+This casual waterfront spot makes all of its food from scratch daily, and their house-made salsas are out of this world.
 The burritos are big enough for two to share, and the mangodilla, a quesadilla filled with mango, poblanos, and your choice of meat, delights diners of all ages.
 Rent double kayaks from the downstairs paddle club to make it an unforgettable day.
 1303 N.E.
 Boat St., Seattle, aguaverde.com.